top of page

 Meme made by my friend about the energy sword :)

-The energy sword continued to define the map through its entire development.
+The energy sword continued to define the map throughout its entire development.
 As I initially planned, the sword and the hook provided a unique playstyle that could compete with long-range weapons.

 Soon enough, the sword became quite dominant.
-The starting weapon couldn't compete with the speed of the sword and it's "jumpscary" nature.
-Hearing a hook used and a kill from behind is an experience we shared some laughs over but it was clear something had to be done about it.
+The starting weapon couldn't compete with the speed of the sword and its "jumpscary" nature.
+Hearing a hook used and a kill from behind is an experience we shared some laughs over, but it was clear that something had to be done about it.

 The Rifle

 The power of the rifle mainly depended on the floating island it's located on.
-The island had two floors and the way to get to it was through jumpads on either side of the map.
-The rifles in Halo Infinite felt generally balanced and if one player started dominating a map with it, they could still be taken down through teamwork - something that worked well in our friend group.
-The issue arised when two players ended up on that island with the same rifle - that's when the map felt most controlled and with no way out.
+The island had two floors, and the way to get to it was through jumpads on either side of the map.
+The rifles in Halo Infinite felt generally balanced, and if one player started dominating a map with it, they could still be taken down through teamwork - something that worked well in our friend group.
+The issue arose when two players ended up on that island with the same rifle - that's when the map felt most controlled, and with no way out.

-For that reason the island was decreased in size - so reaching the sniper would become easier.
-An attempt of capturing the island was made through a teleporter but it ended up being quite predictable.
-The final solution was switching the sniper rifle for the Skewer, a one shot projectile weapon with 4 bullets and a long reload.
+For that reason, the island was decreased in size, so reaching the sniper would become easier.
+An attempt to capture the island was made through a teleporter, but it ended up being quite predictable.
+The final solution was switching the sniper rifle for the Skewer, a one-shot projectile weapon with 4 bullets and a long reload.

 V1